liamtrinalizo/adventofcode/readme.md

 Here are a couple of command lines I use in my workflow However, I use Zsh and sometimes forget what is Bash compatible 😅

-If you use them please bear in mind adventofcode creator words:
+If you use them, please bear in mind adventofcode creator's words:
 > Please be careful with automated requests; I'm not a massive company, and I can
 > only take so much traffic.
 Please be considerate so that everyone gets to play.